Have you ever passed by the intersection of South Sheridan Way and Sherwood Heights Drive, and seen a silo near the side of the road that

 In 1962 Sheridan along with Palermo, Bronte and Trafalgar merged with the Town of Oakville.

-A Clearview resident shared this history with us.
+A Clearview resident, Ria VanKleef shared the following history with us.
 She has resided in our community for over 50 years.
 Her story has been added to our history.

 Ria VanKleef - Resident